Annapurna Circuit Trek Itinerary

-Day 1: Arrival in Kathmandu
+Day 1: Arrival in Kathmandu 1338m

-Day 2: Full Day Guided Sightseeing Tour in Kathmandu Valley by private van.
+Day 2: Full Day Guided Sightseeing Tour in Kathmandu Valley by private van

-Day 3: Kathmandu to Jagat 1300m (8/9 hours) by 4W land cruiser
+Day 3: Drive from Kathmandu to Jagat 1300m/8-9 hours by private vehicle

 Early in the morning, we drive 170km westwards to the starting point of our trekking in Jagat.
 The road is curvy and passes through the hills that connect us to countryside villages and farming lands.
 The drive moves along and crosses several main rivers flowing from the glacial mountains to the north; including the Trishuli River, a popular rafting point.
 At Dumre, we turn north towards Marshyangdi River to reach Besi Sahar.
 The drive follows Marshyangdi River towards Syange (with a high waterfall), and we drive on to Jagat (a previous toll place on the ancient salt-trade way to Tibet).
-Overnight at Lodge.
+Overnight at a lodge in Jagat.

-Day 4: Trek from Jagat to Dharapani 1860m (5/6 hours)
+Day 4: Trek from Jagat to Dharapani 1860m/5-6 hours

-Day 5: Trek from Dharapani to Chame 2670m (5/6 hours)
+Day 5: Trek from Dharapani to Chame 2670m/5-6 hours

-Day 6: Trek from Chame to Pisang 3200m (5/6 hours)
+Day 6: Trek from Chame to Pisang 3200m/5-6 hours

 We follow the trails of Marshyangdi to Brathang from where we get a spectacular close-up view of Annapurna II (7937m).
 We continue the trek via the forest with the amazing Paungda Danda rock face escalating more than 5,000 feet from the stream.
 After passing a suspension bridge, we ascend for some time and then walk downhill to the valley floor.
 Finally, we walk across dry grazing land dwelling at Dhukur Pokhari.
 After walking for around half an hour from Dhukur Pokhari, we reach Pisang (3,190m).
 There are good views of the Annapurna range and Pisang Peak (6091m) seen from the village of Pisang.
-Overnight at Lodge.
+Overnight at a lodge in Pisang.

-Day 7: Trek from Pisang to Manang 3540m Upper trail (6/7 hours)
+Day 7: Trek from Pisang to Manang 3540m/6-7 hours via upper trail

 We trek on a difficult road onto the dry Nyesyang region that starts from Upper Pisang and offers some of the best landscapes.
 Ghyaru is a captivating cluster-village with attractively built stone houses enclosed by meadows of wheat, barley, buckwheat, potatoes, and beans.
 Then, along high cross with great landscape, up and down the valley, to Ngawal--an exciting village with Gompa and age-old juniper trees.
 The trail now slowly descends to Mungji from where we head to reach the renowned Thakali village of Manang.
 You will be enjoying with the best view of Annapurna range.
-Overnight at Lodge.
+Overnight at a lodge in Manang.

 Day 8: Acclimatization Day: Hike to Chhunker viewpoint - Gangapurna Lake & Cave Gompa